BalatroTCG/BalatroTCG/ReadMe.md

 - Finish the AI features to be not stupid
 - Convince the Balatro Multiplayer people to add support natively to their server???
 - Add a system to determine who goes first

+If you want to support more of this mod or anything else I do, I have a [Kofi](https://ko-fi.com/isagoodfriend)